Guide to Selecting Legal Representation

 - What additional information about my case do you need?

-- Have you been successful handling cases similar to mine in the past?
+- Have you been successful handling similar cases in the past?

 The BIAA Preferred Attorneys Program was established to help people with brain injuries and their families in identifying qualified legal representation.
 The lawyers who participate in the program are actively involved in the brain injury and legal communities.
 BIAA does not guarantee success or warranty the lawyers in its program.
 The ultimate decision of who you choose to represent you is yours to make after carefully considering all the options.